Study with us

 Of our total of 1,100 employees, 650 work in teaching and research.
 Other jobs are related to, for example, the Centre for Lifelong Learning, the Library or the different university services.

-Annual budget.
-Revenues for 2018 total 98.3 million euro, of which approx. 60% represent State funding and the remaining part is raised as external financing.
-In addition, returns on the funds donated to us are also used for our operations.
+Revenues for 2019 total 104 million euro, of which approx. 53% represent State funding and the remaining part is raised as external financing.

 Publications a year